 ART 101.
-Fundamentals of Design (3) A studio course introducing the basic elements and principles of 2- and 3-dimensional design through projects in a variety of media.
+Two-Dimensional Design (3) A studio course introducing the basic elements of design through projects in a variety of media.

 ART 102.
 Drawing I (3) Fundamental approaches to drawing techniques in various media with an emphasis on life drawing and perspective.